Reggles44/YXSim/README.md

 The majority of the game's logic is defined in the implementation of the cards which can be found in the [card logic](yxsim/cards/logic) folder.
 The following will be examples of card implementations.

-### Normal Attack
+### Defining a Card

-Here we are creating the [default card](yxsim/cards/logic/normal_attack.py) which does 3 damage when played.
+To explain the method to define a card we will use the example of [Normal Attack](yxsim/cards/logic/normal_attack.py) which does 3 damage when played.
-The only import we need are `Card` which is the class that we inherit from and `Action` which is the class we use to define and execute logic from.
-We then define a `CardType` class which is the required name needed for these implementation files.
-For display purposes we define an `id` variable to the class.
+A card is defined by a `CardType` class which needs to inherit from `Card`.
 The actual logic then gets implemented with the `play` function which needs to return a boolean value to show if the card was played successfully or not.
-Finally we create an `Action` with `source` as the attacker and `target` as the defender and a `damage` value of 3.
-We then return the boolean value from the `execute` method to show if the card was played successfully or not.
+Within the `play` function most logic can be defined within an `Action` object and then `executed` to preform the changes defined.
+Finally, the `execte` function will return a boolean if it was successful which should then be returned from the `play` function.

 ```python
 from yxsim.action import Action